Once you see these amazing looking fish you’ll ask the shopkeeper – How are Glofish made?

 They require good quality water like all Tropical Fish and regular water changes will help keep the water they live in safe and healthy.

 The same rule also applies to feeding your GloFish as it does with all tropical fish… Don’t overfeed them.
 By overfeeding your fish you are harming the water quality they live in which can result in disease and even death.

-A tank of 10 Gallon is the minimum size you should consider using.
-GloFish even have their own brand of fish tank with lighting and fluorescent plants and Ornaments that will only increase the color of your tank and wow your friends and Children.
+A tank of 10 gallons is the minimum size you should consider using.
+GloFish even have their own brand of

 - GloFish® are born this color